Analysts at Westpac offered their outlook for the antipodeans and rates.

 While the dollar firmed across the board, carving out a bullish H&S across most major's the euro was also weighed by European yields that dropped again after the German ZEW miss.
 EUR fell from 1.1780 to 1.1736 before rebounding to 1.1775 late in NY.
 Sterling was knocked by more Brexit woes.
 GBP/USD fell from 1.3287 to 1.3154 the low before recovering to 1.3180 the close.
 USD/JPY rose from 112.10 to 112.48 and remains under pressure below the 113 handle, closing at 112.15 with eyes on N.Korean headlines.
 The higher beta currencies are heavy on the back of higher US rates, but managed to correct early in NY.
 The Kiwi dropped to 0.7147 before retracing to 0.7173, but was not kocked off its perch due to the disappointing GDT dairy auction.
 AUD/USD moved back from 0.7818 lows to 0.7849.
 Copper consolidated after yesterday's spike on a better macro outlook, while Gold dropped further on the back of a firmer greenback.

-Analysts at Westpac note the forthcoming events for traders to pay attention to.
+Analysts at Westpac noted the forthcoming events for the Asian session: